vs

 Frequently Asked Questions

-Both breeds are good for families, but the English Springer Spaniel is particularly known for its friendly and sociable nature.
+Both breeds are good with kids, but the English Springer Spaniel is particularly energetic and playful, making it a great fit for active families.

 How much exercise do these breeds need?

-What are the grooming needs for each breed?
+What are the grooming needs for these breeds?

 free Poodle adoption listings